wounded-pixels/dsp-playground/README.md

 ## Now
 * taller freq control
   * redo as draggable svg!!
+X
-  * show changing freq and amplitude
+  * show changing freq and amplitude X
-  * drag start and end on knob with drag on channel if index matches?
+  * drag start and end on knob with drag on channel if index matches X
+  *  fix screen scroll on ipad
+  * refactor as generic   no amplitude

 * goals - show curve on plot and let them match it
   * transparent blue and yellow? too cute?